 “…truly the crowning scientific accomplishment of the twentieth century.”
 (Oerter, 2006), p75.

-In the standard model, everything consists of particles that are either made of matter (Fermions) or carry a force (Bosons) (Table 4.1).
-For example, electrons and quarks are fermions made of matter, so they collide with each other, but photons of light are bosons that don’t collide with each other.
-It should follow that electrons and quarks cause all the mass of an atom, but as will be seen, they don’t.
+In the standard model, everything is particles that are either made of matter (Fermions) or carry a force (Bosons) (Table 4.1).
+For example, electrons and quarks are made of matter so they collide with each other, but light is made of bosons that don’t collide.
+Electrons and quarks should then cause all the mass of an atom, but as will be seen, they don’t.

-Matter particles then divide into leptons, like theelectron and neutrino, and quarks that are up or down, where both also have unstable higher generations for some unknown reason.
-Up and down quarks combine into protons and neutrons that with electrons form the atoms of ordinary matter.
+Matter particles can be like electrons and neutrinos or like up or down quarks, where both also have higher generations for some unknown reason.
+Up and down quarks then form protons and neutrons that with electrons make the atoms of ordinary matter.
 Apart from neutrinos that whizz around for no reason, and anti-matter that wasn’t expected, it all seems fairly tidy, but as Woit notes:

 “By 1973, physicists had in place what was to become a fantastically successful theory … that was soon to acquire the name of the ‘standard model’.
 Since that time, the overwhelming triumph of the standard model has been matched by a similarly overwhelming failure to find any way to make further progress on fundamental questions.”
 (Woit, 2007), p1.